 - In addition to postponing the deadline whereby the public must comment on the draft Bill, we will-

 - Leave no stone unturned to ensure that the Bill contains clear and workable definitions and wording that will not erode constitutional freedoms of speech and religion.

 In our opinion the Bill should not be passed in its current form.
 We are committed to ensuring that all South Africans’ rights are protected.
-Cause for Justice will be making submissions on the Bill and raise our concerns with regards to the problem areas contained in the current draft of the Bill.
+Cause for Justice will making oral representations when Parliament hosts public hearings on the Bill and raise our concerns with regards to the problem areas contained in the current version of the Bill.

 WHAT YOU CAN DO:

-- Thank you to everyone who submitted their submissions to the Department, together, our voices make a noise.
+- Thank you to everyone who submitted their submissions on the draft Bill to the Department.
+Together, our voices make a noise!

 - To assist us in driving this important cause forward, you can support us by making a donation here.